krimo/polymer-preferences/readme.md

 # Polymer Preferences Object
+---
 A [Polymer](http://www.polymer-project.org) element to update an object in localStorage.
----

-A simple example of how Polymer works for a future tutorial.
+This is just a simple example of how to create a custom Polymer component for a future tutorial of mine.
+When the tutorial is complete, I will clean it up and release it.